jbeliao/swipe-installer/README.md

 For all platforms: To compile, type `make` at the terminal.
 To install, type `make install` at the terminal.
 You may specify `--prefix=PATH/TO/LOCATION` if you wish; the default is `/usr/local`, which places swipe in `/usr/local/bin`.

 Linux: All the large libraries should be available as packages if you're using a "modern" distro.
-For instance, on a Ubuntu system (Ubuntu 9.04, "Jaunty Jackalope", kernel 2.6.28-13-generic), I ran:
+For instance, on a Ubuntu system (Ubuntu 9.04, "Jaunty Jackalope", kernel 2.6.28-13-generic), commands:

     sudo apt-get install liblibblas-dev liblapack-dev libfftw3-dev libsndfile1-dev swig

 This installs the necessary libraries and all their dependencies.
 Similar incantations are available for other Linux distributions.